AutoCAD Setup and Tutorial

 STAY IN PAPER SPACE

-INSERT your Titleblock (be sure to select Uniform Scale), clicking on the bottom left corner of the page as the INSERTION POINT.
+Go to INSERT your Titleblock (be sure to select Uniform Scale), clicking on the bottom left corner of the page as the INSERTION POINT.

 Hit ESC on your keyboard to un-select the border.

-NOW is a good time to SAVE.
+NOW is a good time to SAVE

 AutoCAD will crash often, flushing everything you did away.
 Save often.

-The quick command for save is [CTRL]-[S].
+The quick command for save is [CTRL]-[S] on your keyboard

 If in doubt, save it out!